Minor In Possession Of Alcohol

 Hire Our Experienced Attorneys

 If your child has been arrested or cited for minor in possession (MIP), we can help.
-Frisco criminal defense attorney Waren Price at The Price Firm, PLLC, has helped many people charged with MIP, and he can help your child as well.
+Plano criminal defense attorney Waren Price at The Price Firm, PLLC, has helped many people charged with MIP, and he can help your child as well.
 His goal is to get your child’s case dismissed.
 There is no doubt that lessons will be learned in this process.
 You, as a parent, will ensure that this happens to your child.
 We want to ensure that your child has the opportunity to not only learn from this experience but to fully recover from it so that it does not follow them into an otherwise bright future.